ceumicrodata/onboarding/_episodes/03-git.md

 questions:
 - What are the basic terms used by version control systems?
 - Which files are contained within the .git directory?
+- How to install git?
+- How does the basic collaborative workflow look like?
 - What are some of the most important git commands?
 objectives:
 - Understand the basic terminology of Git and Github
+- Install and setup git
+- Understand the collaborative workflow and commit message etiquette
 - List some of the most useful commands that can be easily accessed in your everyday work
 ---